rbolante/powershell-sccm/README.md

 # powershell-sccm
-A collection of PS scripts that might be helpful if you are using SCCM in your environment
+A collection of PS scripts that might be helpful if you are using SCCM in your server infrastructure